ElectroBlocks/docs/docs/lessons/lcd_screens.md

 ## Website for the code

 To control it from the website be sure to close the electroblocks website.
-After that go [LCD site](https://phptuts.github.io/CHM/2026/June/15/index.html) and click on the connect button.
+After that go <a href="https://phptuts.github.io/CHM/2026/June/15/index.html" target="_blank">LCD Website</a> and click on the connect button.
 Then type a message and click send.

 ## Complete Code